-These books would include all the text pieces scheduled for the front of the book along with all the listings and values, but would not includes the text pieces scheduled for the back of the book, nor any of the interior photo illustrations.
+These books would include all the text pieces scheduled for the front of the book along with all the listings and values, but would not include the text pieces scheduled for the back of the book, nor any of the interior photo illustrations.
 Worse, it would be a paperback edition that would not feature the killer cover design that I had paid for.

 But with a plain front cover, I was able to afford a printing of 500 copies.

-By now, every one who collected blues or rhythm & blues 45s, or who bought and sold rare records, knew about this book.
+By now, everyone who collected blues or rhythm & blues 45s, or who bought and sold rare records, knew about this book.
 The buyers of this printing knew that they were getting an incomplete book.

 They also knew they were getting priceless information well in advance of the thousands of buyers and sellers of rare records who did not buy this advance printing!